ivan-guerra/programmador.com/content/posts/snake-in-the-terminal.md

 }
 ```

-You'll notice there's a copy of the entire `snake_` vector into a temporary vector,
+You'll notice there's a copy of the entire `snake_` vector into a temporary
-`tmp`.
-There's tricks that can be employed to avoid this overhead but, in my
+vector, `tmp`.
+There's tricks to avoid this overhead, but they're all overkill
-opinion, they are all overkill considering how lightweight the objects we are
+considering how lightweight the game objects are.
+This pattern of going with the
-working with are.
-This pattern of going with the less computationally efficient
+less computationally efficient but more obvious implementation is one you'll see
-but more obvious implementation is one you'll see repeating here.
+repeating here.

 ### Snake Extension

-I actually had to think a little about how the snake would grow.
-I knew I wanted
+Growing the snake is funky as well.
+You technically want to extend from the
-to extend from the tail.
-The question was, in which direction?
-The solution I
+tail.
+The question is, in which direction?
+One approach is to add a new tile
-went with was to add the new tile just one tile *opposite* the current tail.
+just one tile *opposite* the current tail.

 ```cpp
 void SnakeGame::ExtendSnake() {